Tux Paint

 h."Eraser" Tool

-As you move the mouse around, a square outline follows the pointer, showing what part of the picture will be erased to white.
+As you move the mouse around, an outline follows the pointer, showing what part of the picture will be erased.

 As you erase, a 'squeaky clean' eraser wiping sound is played.